-We were appointed as the auditor of the Group's consolidated financial statements by resolution 36/2018 of the Parent's Supervisory Board of 26 October 2018.
-Our total uninterrupted period of engagement to audit the Group's consolidated financial statements is two consecutive financial years, i.e. starting from the financial year ended 31 December 2019.
+We were appointed as the auditor of the Group's consolidated financial statements by resolution 10/2021 of the Parent's Supervisory Board of the Bank of 22 February 2021.
+Our total uninterrupted period of engagement to audit the Group's consolidated financial statements is three consecutive financial years, i.e. starting from the financial year ended 31 December 2019.